 Experience at Work

-Laura is a frequent speaker at national American Bar Association Tax Section conferences, speaking on the topic of S Corporations, and she is a co-columnist in the Tax Controversy Corner of the Journal of Passthrough Entities.
+She is a Vice Chair of the S Corporation Committee of the American Bar Association (ABA) Tax Section and is a frequent speaker at national ABA Tax Section conferences, speaking on changes in tax law, choice of entity, and a variety of topics pertinent to S Corporations.
+She is a co-columnist in the Tax Controversy Corner of the Journal of Passthrough Entities.

 In the Community

-She serves pro bono clients through St. Louis Volunteer Lawyers and Accountants for the Arts and Legal Services of Eastern Missouri.
-Laura is a member of the Board of Directors of Girls in the Know as well as Downtown Children’s Center, where she serves as chair of the Scholarship Committee.
-She also serves on the Advisory Board for the University of Missouri–Columbia Tax Law Society.
+She is a member of the Board of Directors and Board Secretary for the non-profit organization, Girls in the Know.
+She also serves on the Advisory Board for the University of Missouri–Columbia Tax and Transactional Law Society.
 She is the past-chair of the Bar Association of Metropolitan St. Louis (BAMSL) Tax Section, and she is the current chair of the BAMSL Audit Committee.